5 DAYS FROM $1,499

 Now that you’re more familiar with Mumbai, go inside its dazzling Bollywood film industry at a visit to a local film studio!
 The Indian film industry is the globe's largest, with an annual output of nearly 2,000 films.
 Many Bollywood films cross genres, and feature elements from comedy, adventure, and romance films — not to mention, musicals!
 This is an exciting feature that takes you right to the heart of contemporary Indian life.
 Don't forget your camera!

 Enjoy an afternoon at leisure afterward, or perhaps you’ll have already arranged something with the Concierge.
 This is your chance to pursue your own interests, so wildlife lovers shouldn’t miss the Sanjay Gandhi National Park, home to a few wild leopards, or visit the Kanheri Caves, a complex featuring basalt monuments and Buddhist sculptures.
 Add another UNESCO site to your list with a visit to the Victoria Terminus, a historic railway station where Mumbai’s dabbawallahs (lunch deliverers) have been dropping off lunchboxes for workers for more than 100 years by bicycle, train, and foot.

 Tonight, a Farewell Dinner reunites you and your fellow travelers for one last toast to this unforgettable journey.

-Enjoy breakfast at the hotel today, then begin packing as you'll fly home today, or join an optional post-trip extension to Delhi & the Taj Mahal — a can't-miss on any visit to India.
-Dinner is included this evening, as is your transfer to the Mumbai airport for your return flight home.
+Enjoy breakfast at the hotel, then begin packing as you'll fly home today.
+Or join an optional post-trip extension to Delhi & the Taj Mahal — a can't-miss on any visit to India.

 Important Notice: The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Adventure Leader or regional expert.